Famous Studios: Later period and sales of cartoon libraries

 Sam Buchwald died of a heart attack in 1951.
 Seymour Kneitel and Isadore Sparber became the production heads of the studio shortly afterward, and Dave Tendlar was promoted to director in 1953.

-The mid and late-1950s brought a number of significant changes for Famous Studios.
-In 1955, Paramount sold most of its 1942–1950 shorts and cartoons, except for the Popeye and Superman shorts, to U.M. & M. TV Corporation for television distribution.
+The mid- and late-1950s brought a number of significant changes for Famous Studios.
+In 1955, Paramount sold most of its 1942–1950 shorts and cartoons (except for the Popeye and Superman shorts) to U.M. & M. TV Corporation for television distribution.
 The Popeye cartoons were acquired by Associated Artists Productions, and the Superman cartoons had already reverted to Superman's owners National Comics after the studio's film rights to the character had expired.
 On October 1, 1956, Famous Studios was downsized and reorganized.
 Paramount assumed full control of the studio, integrating it as a division named Paramount Cartoon Studios.
-Around the same time, Isadore Sparber was fired, leaving Seymour Kneitel alone in charge of the studio.
-In addition, because of studio budget cuts, the animation quality of the shorts began to drop sharply; by 1959 everything that the studio was turning out began to look bizarrely cheap and limited.
-Paramount also ceased using Technicolor by this time in favor for cheaper color processes.
+Around the same time, Isadore Sparber was fired, leaving Seymour Kneitel in sole charge of the studio.
+In addition, because of studio budget cuts, the animation quality of the shorts began to drop sharply, eventually being reduced to limited animation by the end of the decade.
+Paramount also ceased using Technicolor by this time in favor of less expensive color processes.
 The last Famous Studios short to use Technicolor was Katnip's Big Day, the finale of the Herman and Katnip cartoon series.
 Despite the studio submitting some of their shorts for Academy Award consideration, none received a nomination.